artemijan/WiringPi-Python-OP/README.md

-#WiringPi for Python
+#WiringOP for Python

-WiringPi: An implementation of most of the Arduino Wiring
+WiringOP: An implementation of most of the Arduino Wiring
 	functions for the Raspberry Pi

-WiringPi implements new functions for managing IO expanders.
+WiringOP implements new functions for managing IO expanders.

 ##Testing
 Build with gcc version 4.6.3 (Debian 4.6.3-14+rpi1)